CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Experimental Setup

 \subsection{Implementation Details}

-All experiments were conducted on a high-performance computing cluster with 8 NVIDIA H100 GPUs running Ubuntu Linux.
-This setup enabled concurrent evaluation of multiple large language models under consistent conditions.
-Model inference was performed using the \texttt{vLLM} framework~\cite{kwon2023vllm}, which leverages \textit{PagedAttention} for efficient KV-cache management, automatic request batching, and tensor parallelism for distributed layer execution.
-Continuous batching with dynamic scheduling~\cite{tang2024efficient} ensured near-optimal GPU utilization across the 8-GPU cluster.
+All experiments were run on an 8$\times$NVIDIA H100 cluster under a fixed inference stack.
+We use \texttt{vLLM}~\cite{kwon2023vllm}, including PagedAttention for KV-cache management, continuous batching, and tensor parallelism for larger models.

-We configured a maximum sequence length of 4096 tokens to accommodate full reasoning traces, with adaptive batch sizing according to model memory footprint.
-Thinking models used a temperature of 0.7 to encourage diverse reasoning, while answering models employed 0.1 for deterministic output; top-p sampling was fixed at 0.95.
-GPU memory utilization was capped at 90\% to prevent overflow.
-The adaptive summarization agent was implemented with Qwen3-32B~\cite{qwen3} (temperature 0.3, no CoT generation), enabling stable, cacheable reasoning compression across model pairs.
+We set the maximum sequence length to $4096$ tokens and adapt batch size to model memory footprint.
+Thinking models use temperature $0.7$ to elicit richer rationales, while answering models use temperature $0.1$ for stable option selection; top-$p$ is fixed at $0.95$.
+GPU memory utilization is capped at $90\%$.
+The summarization agent is Qwen3-32B~\cite{qwen3} with temperature $0.3$ and no explicit CoT generation, so compression behaves as a deterministic preprocessing step rather than a second reasoning model.